N10gled-Lda/WCP_Decoy_Modular/docs/VOA_Controller_Correction_Summary.md

 ## Benefits of Using Existing DecoyInfo

-### 1. **Consistency**:
+### 1. **Consistency**

 - Uses the same data structure as the rest of the codebase
 - No duplication of functionality
 - Consistent validation (probabilities sum to 1.0)

-### 2. **Simplicity**:
+### 2. **Simplicity**

 - Single configuration object instead of multiple classes
 - Leverages existing Pydantic validation
 - Maintains backward compatibility

-### 3. **Extensibility**:
+### 3. **Extensibility**

 - Can easily add more parameters to DecoyInfo in the future
 - Helper methods provide convenient state-based access
 - Preserves the original dictionary-based interface

 ## Usage Examples

 ### Basic Usage with Defaults

 ```python
 # Uses default values from DecoyInfo
 voa = VOAController(physical=False)